As Featured In

 Paul is found guilty of an offence and he is sentenced to 1 year in prison.

-Department that his visa has been cancelled and that upon release from prison he will be sent to Immigration Detention before being deported from Australia back to New Zealand.
+Paul receives notification from the Department that his visa has been cancelled and that upon release from prison he will be sent to Immigration Detention before being deported from Australia back to New Zealand.
 Whilst serving his sentence in prison, Paul lodges a partner visa application.
 Shortly after lodging the application, Mary informs Paul that she is leaving him.
 The partner visa application is refused, Paul appeals the refusal decision to the Tribunal and the Tribunal uphold the refusal decision.

 Paul contacts Visa & Citizenship Lawyers.
 We subsequently lodge a Ministerial Intervention Application for Paul and set out submission arguing unique and exception circumstances as per the policy guidelines.